MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-network-atc.md

 In this task, you will add additional nodes to the cluster and observe how a consistent networking configuration is enforced across all nodes in the cluster.

-1. Use the `Add-ClusterNode` cmdlet to add the additional (unconfigured) nodes to the cluster.
+1. Use the `Add-ClusterNode` cmdlet to add the additional (not configured) nodes to the cluster.
 You only need management access to the cluster at this time.
 Each node in the cluster should have all pNICs named the same.

     ```powershell